-Your jaw pain or TMJ disorder symptoms likely flare up due to stress, tension or dysfunction in your temporomandibular joint (TMJ).
-Your dysfunction or tension may be due to a prior injury, teeth misalignment, a bad habit like teeth grinding, jaw clenching, arthritis, or another related issue.
+Your jaw pain or TMJ disorder symptoms likely flare up due to tension or dysfunction in your temporomandibular joint (TMJ).
+Your dysfunction or tension may be due to a prior injury, teeth misalignment, a bad habit like teeth grinding, arthritis, or a related issue.
 In some cases, even stress or hormonal changes can cause TMJ pain and flare-ups.
 A TMJ doctor can identify what’s causing your pain or disorder and what aggravates it.

 It’s definitely important to treat TMD.
 If a case of the disorder is left untreated, the pain and other symptoms can worsen, and so can the underlying condition causing the disorder.
-It can eventually lead to joint inflammation and damage, where a patient’s jaw would lock either in the open or closed position.
-Patients with untreated TMD may also have poor sleep quality that is a direct result of increasing pain and psychological stress.
-Insomnia can improve with TMD is treated.
-Additionally, improper jaw positioning that forces the lower jaw back toward the throat causes many patients who suffer from TMD to also suffer from an obstructed airway resulting in a sleep disorder called obstructive sleep apnea.
-In turn, sleep apnea can lead to daytime tiredness, irritability and brain fog or concentration problems.
-It increased your risk of illness and injury including life-threatening conditions like high blood pressure, diabetes and heart disease.
+It can eventually lead to joint inflammation and damage, or even the development of an airway sleep disorder like sleep apnea.
+In turn, sleep apnea can lead to life-threatening conditions like heart disease.
 These complications, though, can be prevented if proper testing and treatment are provided.

 How do you test for TMJ disorder?

-There are different methods for testing for TMJ disorder.
-The first step is for a professional like one of ours at Koala® Center for Sleep & TMJ Disorders to do a complete consultation where they review your health history, examine the patient’s jaw, observing range of motion, and then evaluate pain and other symptoms.
+There are different methods for testing.
+The first step is for a professional like one of ours here at Koala® Center for Sleep & TMJ Disorders to examine the patient’s jaw, observing range of motion, and then to check for pain and other symptoms.
 After, if the professional deems it necessary, they can provide a dental X-ray, a CT scan, an MRI, or 3-dimensional imaging.
-This will give the professional a better view of what’s going on inside the jaw joint and around it.
-Many of our patients have been to numerous other specialists seeking help for their symptoms with no lasting relief.
-Once their root cause is identified and treated, we have seen patients relieved of issues that have plagued them for years.
-We’d be honored to provide such testing and treatment for you at our clinic.
+This will give the professional a better idea of what’s going on inside the jaw joint and around it.
+We’re fully capable of providing such testing and treatment at our clinic.

 How do you treat TMJ disorder?

-Professional treatment is necessary for management of TMD.
-It could be that the only treatment you need is to do simple TMJ exercises and stretches that a professional can easily teach you.
+Professional treatment is definitely necessary for TMD.
+It could be that the only treatment you need is to do simple TMJ exercises and stretches a professional can easily teach you.
 These activities can relieve symptoms in the short or long term, so they can help you during a flare-up or help manage your pain and other symptoms indefinitely.
-In some patient cases, TENS (transcutaneous electrical nerve stimulation) is employed as a non-pharmaceutical pain reliever and swelling reducer.
-But if you want the most effective solution for your TMJ disorder, you’ll want to consider an oral appliance called a neuromuscular orthotic.
+In some patient cases, electrical stimulation can help, but if you want the most effective solution for your TMJ disorder, you’ll want to consider oral appliance therapy.

 What is the most effective treatment for TMJ disorder?

-The most effective treatment, non-surgical treatment is oral appliance therapy, and here’s why: After about three months of doing the therapy, many patients will be 90% symptom-free.
-This is even more significant if the TMJ disorder or problem is exacerbating a condition like obstructive sleep apnea.
+The most effective treatment is oral appliance therapy, and here’s why.
+After about three months of doing the therapy, many patients will be 90% symptom-free.
+This can be really significant for these people, especially if their TMJ disorder or problem is causing a condition like sleep apnea.